deepakksingh/my_github_page/content/pages/about.md

 modified: 2020-02-17 11:01
 status:published

-My name is deepak.
-I'm learning a lot of things.
+I'm Deepak Kumar Singh and I'm currently a research student at IIIT-Hyderabad under the supervision of Prof. C V Jawahar of CVIT Lab.